carmeloevoli/heath-2324/syllabus.md

    - Transport equation for secondary nuclei: applications and implications
    - Secondary-to-primary ratio: insights into cosmic ray physics
    - Transport equation for unstable secondary nuclei and observational significance
+   - The *SN paradigm*

 9. December 5, 2024
+   - Charged particle motion in a turbulent magnetic field: the QLT approach
+   - Pitch angle diffusion
+   - The Kolmogorov turbulence power spectrum

 10. December, 6, 2024
+   - The resonant scattering
+   - The diffusion coefficient in space
+   - Implications on the Galactic mean free path

+11. December 16, 2024

+12. December 17, 2024

+13. December 18, 2024

+14. December 19, 2024

+15. December 20, 2024